 'Value-Added Method' Of Teacher Evaluation Does Not Measure True ValueA study finds teachers who were well-regarded on student surveys and principal classroom observations, had students who did poorly on tests and the opposite also was true.

 Pa.
 Gets $51M Federal Grant For Early Education ProgramsCarolyn Dumaresq, Pennsylvania's acting secretary of education, says some of the money will be used to create 50 "Local Early Childhood Education Innovation Zones" to serve the lowest performing elementary schools in the state.

-The Trouble With Testing ManiaFor a broad view of our troubles in education, read The New York Times editorial "The Trouble With Testing Mania.”
+The Trouble With Testing ManiaFor a broad view of our troubles in education, read <em>The New York Times</em> editorial "The Trouble With Testing Mania.”

 Phila.
 School District Applies For Millions In Federal GrantsThis round of grants gives cash to individual school districts using innovative tools to personalize learning.